Azure/OnBoardVMInsights/Policy/README.md

-# Enable Azure Monitor for VMs using Azure Policies (Preview)
+# Enable Azure Monitor for VMs using Azure Policy (Preview)

 This readme gives steps on how to onboard VM's to VM Insights using Azure Policy.